Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 ✓Staircase Dimensions & Compliance+-

-- Stair width complies with minimum requirements — 900mm residential, 1200mm commercial
+- Stair width complies with minimum requirements — 900mm residential, 1200mm commercial, 1500mm for hospitals/assembly buildings — measured between finished wall or handrail faces, not structural walls.

 ✓Structural Design & Slab Thickness+-

-- Stair support conditions verified — supported on beams, walls, or landing slab
+- Stair support conditions verified — simply supported on beams/walls, or monolithic with the landing slab — since this determines the required reinforcement.

 ✓Formwork+-

-- Stair soffit formwork level and at correct slope along full stair length
+- Stair soffit formwork level and at the correct slope along the full stair length — an uneven soffit produces a variable-thickness waist, potentially undersized at high points.

-- Stair soffit formwork adequately propped — props at maximum 900mm centres
+- Stair soffit formwork adequately propped — props at maximum 900mm centres, plumb, bearing on solid ground or a structural member.

 ✓Concreting & Finishing+-

-- Concrete compacted at each riser zone before moving to the next tread
+- Concrete compacted at each riser zone before moving to the next tread, using a 25-40mm needle vibrator — honeycombing is most common in risers where placement is difficult.

-- Tread surface finished level and to correct slope (anti-slip 1:100 crossfall)
+- Tread surface finished level and to the correct slope (anti-slip 1:100 crossfall for external stairs; level for internal stairs), floated before the concrete stiffens.

-- Stair treads and exposed surfaces cured for minimum 7 days
+- Stair treads and exposed surfaces cured for a minimum of 7 days — stairs take impact loading from construction traffic immediately, so curing is critical to surface hardness.

 Full QC Checklist+−